rai-gaurav/couch-utils/README.md

 # couch-utils

-How to get, post, put, delete dat from your couchDB.
+How to get, post, put, delete data from your couchDB.
 This is just a wrapper aroung the couch endpoints to make your job easier.